mscheltienne/nmod-wiki/doc/tms/magstim-super-rapid-plus.rst

 .. tip::

-    A sham coil is available for the `Super Rapid² Plus¹`_.
-The sham coil feels exactly the same as the active coil, but does not deliver any stimulation.
-It vibrates and emits the same noise as the active coil.
-A tag on the coil cable indicates whether the coil is active or sham.
+    A sham :term:`coil^ is available for the `Super Rapid² Plus¹`_.
+The sham :term:`coil` feels exactly the same as the active :term:`coil`, but does not deliver any stimulation.
+It vibrates and emits the same noise as the active :term:`coil`.
+A tag on the :term:`coil` cable indicates whether the :term:`coil` is active or sham.

 Settings
 --------